What are the requirements to be a teacher in Washington State?

 Teaching requirements for each state vary.
 To gain the most current information about requirements to become a certified teacher in a particular state, it is recommended that you contact the state's department of education.
 The U.S Department of Education maintains a list of contact information for each state here.
 Another website that offers information on state-specific teaching certification requirements is Certification Map.com.

 Interested in teaching at elementary levels (grades K-8): Subject requirements vary for each certification program.
 You must contact the certification program directly for specific application requirements.
 When selecting a major(s) and/or minor(s), consider that it will be most helpful if you are able to incorporate a variety of courses in basic subject areas such as English, math, social studies, language, life science and physical, earth or space science.
 Students are also encouraged to select a major with an interdisciplinary focus.
-The Center for Community Engagement is a great degree choice at SU due to the program's broad intellectual training and flexibility in curriculum.

-Subject requirements vary for each certification program; therefore, you must contact the certification program directly for specific course prerequisite requirements.
+Subject requirements vary for each certification program.
+Therefore, you must contact the certification program directly for specific course prerequisite requirements.

 Seattle University offers many opportunities for students to gain experience in the classroom.
 The Center for Community Engagement sponsors many opportunities to work with youth, especially through the Seattle University Youth Initiative.